johannschopplich/nuxt-api-party/docs/guide/getting-started.md

 })
 ```

-If you were to call your API `jsonPlaceholder`, the generated composables are:
+For the API endpoint `jsonPlaceholder` above, the following composables are generated:

 - `$jsonPlaceholder` – Returns the response data, similar to [`$fetch`](https://nuxt.com/docs/api/utils/dollarfetch#fetch)
 - `useJsonPlaceholderData` – Returns [multiple values](/api/use-api-party-data.html#return-values) similar to [`useFetch`](https://nuxt.com/docs/api/composables/use-fetch)

 ::: tip
-You can connect as many APIs as you want, just add them to the `endpoints` object.
+Connect to as many API endpoints as you like.
+Each endpoint will generate two composables.
 :::

 ### Runtime Config